JUmaMaheshwarReddy/Normanpd/README.md

 This method takes database name and incidents list(returned from extractincidents) as parameters and inserts the data into database `normanpd.db` table `incidents`.
+Every time the code is run the records in incidents are deleted and new records are inserted.

 To insert the data into table we use: